 LendingTree surveyed its network of lenders and asked what are the biggest mistakes they see folks making when refinancing their home loan.
 These were the top five mistakes the survey revealed:

-But what dumbfounded Mona Marimow, senior vice president at LendingTree, was that one out of three people didn't even know their current mortgage rate.1.
-Over-estimating the value of the home: With home values dropping in today's market, borrowers typically over-value their home, causing borrowers to receive higher-than-expected loan offers.
+1. Over-estimating the value of the home: With home values dropping in today's market, borrowers typically over-value their home, causing borrowers to receive higher-than-expected loan offers.

 2. Hesitating to lock in low rates: Lenders are seeing borrowers waiting for rates to drop further, missing out on the opportunity to lock-in with the current low rates.